Eisa01/mpv-scripts/README.md

 - <kbd>Ctrl</kbd>+<kbd>r</kbd> to load and resume last closed video
 ### SmartHistory Compatibility
 - Works on all of mpv supported platforms.
-# SimpleUndo Script 3.1
+# SimpleUndo Script
 SimpleUndo is a script for mpv media player, the script adds a simple undo functionality into mpv.
 If you accidentally seek/jump to a different time in the video, press undo <kbd>Ctrl</kbd>+<kbd>z</kbd> to return to your previous time and vice-versa.
-For installation, download *`SimpleUndo-3.1.lua`* file into your `mpv/scripts/` directory.
+For installation, download *`SimpleUndo.lua`* file into your `mpv/scripts/` directory.
 ### SimpleUndo Main Features
 - **Simple Undo:** Undo accidental time jumps in videos by pressing <kbd>Ctrl</kbd>+<kbd>z</kbd> and press again to return to previous position.
 - **OSD:** Displays any SimpleUndo action within mpv.